This post contains affiliate links for your convenience. View our full disclosure policy here.

-My kids love bees, believe it or not.
-Ever since they learned about how they pollinate flowers and make honey, they’ve been hooked.
-When we go somewhere that has one of those inside-of-a-beehive against glass type of displays, we always stop to watch for awhile.
-This May Flowers Pre-Writing Activity and Letter Recognition Activity will get your little learners buzzing this spring and summer!
+My kids love bees!
+Ever since we learned about how they pollinate flowers and make honey, they’ve been hooked.
+So I decided to incorporate their love of bees into some fun themed activities!
+This free May Flowers Pre-Writing and Letter Recognition Activity will get your little learners buzzing with excitement this spring and summer!

 *Pair with our Spring Centers & Activities for Pre-K/Kindergarten!